 MCC 417 Field Experience in Bilingual/Multicultural Education (3 Credits)

-Student teachers are given an opportunity to observe and participate in a bilingual/bicultural field experience at the early childhood, elementary, or secondary level.
-They are supervised on the job and meet in seminar groups to evaluate their experience.
+Candidates are given an opportunity to observe and participate in an ESL and/or bilingual classroom at the early childhood, elementary, or secondary level.
+They are supervised on the job and meet in seminar groups to evaluate and reflect on their experience.

 MCC 427 Historical and Cultural Background of Limited English Proficient Students (3 Credits)

 This course examines the acculturation of ethnolinguistic children in American schools.
 It covers topics such as cognitive styles of bilingual children, the psychological and social factors that contribute to develop or inhibit the student's self image and his or her ability to appreciate cultural diversity.
 Itr also explores the relationship between bilingualism and intelligence, the relationship between socioeconomic factors and learn to read; and the psychological and pedagogical consequences of "immersion" strategies; the concepts of "space" and "time" as being culturally laden and their relevance to the educational bilingual setting.

 MCC 455 Methods of Teaching English as a Second Language (3 Credits)

 Students observe, practice, and develop practical techniques for teaching listening, speaking, reading, and writing skills to learners of English as a second language.
 Students are involved in peer teaching and demonstrations of various methodologies.
 Emphasis is placed on classroom management, testing, and developing creative materials that foster communication.